bkuner/coroutine/README.md

 # coroutine

+** Author** Bernhard Kuner

 * Non blocking implementation of a state machine or sequence as coroutine,

-* Special feature: nested coroutines to be used as a function calls.
+* Special feature: function calls by nested coroutines.

 ## What is it useful for:

+The idea came from a device that has to be accessed via modbus-tcp and polling.
+In order to do this we implemented a state machine.

-The intention was to perform a state machine device polled via modbus tcp.
-The device is polled in a special task and so it is useful to initiate actions, means sequences, to the device in the main control program and continue it in the poll task to be shure you have imediate access to the answer of the device.
+The device is polled in a special task.
+We want to initiate actions in the main control program and continue with the poll task to ensure answers of the device are handled immediately.

 ## Implementation

 * **cass StateSet**: The base class for the sequence / state machine.
-Derived classes have to implement the run() function, means the coroutine
+Derived classes have to implement `runFunc()`, which is the coroutine.

-* **class StateStack**: Manager for the nested StateSet classes
+* **class StateStack**: Manager for the nested StateSet classes.

-* **class StateReturnValue**: Return value for all cases of the run() function to pass data to the StateStack
+* **struct StateReturnValue**: Return value of `runFunc()` to pass data to the StateStack.

+*

-## How to use it shown in an example StateSet:
+## How to use it is shown in this example StateSet

-The Example class gets 2 arguments, that have to be persistent between the calls of the run() function.
+The Example class gets 2 arguments that have to be persistent between the calls of runFunc().

 ```
 class myStateSet : StateSet